xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 We must replace several items:

-- `external_url` must be updated to reflect the host name of our Secondary instance.
 - `gitlab_rails['geo_node_name']` must be replaced with a unique name for your site.
 See the Name field in [Common settings](https://docs.gitlab.com/ee/user/admin_area/geo_nodes.html#common-settings).
 - `gitlab_user_password_hash` must be replaced with the hashed form of the